 If you have more than one cat, you've probably noticed they rarely (if ever) meow at each other.
 That's because besides a mother cat calling her kittens, the meowing is actually more for us.
 Suzanne Hetts, Ph.D., and certified applied animal behaviorist told The Humane Society that "cats use vocalizations much more to communicate with people than with other cats.
 Most of their communication [with other cats] is designed to avoid one another."

 John Bradshaw, a University of Bristol anthrozoologist and author, observed a group of feral cats and kept track of how many times they meowed.
 What he found confirms Dr. Hetts' theory that meowing is a learned behavior that cats do primarily for us.
 He told New York Magazine that with feral cats "you get a meow about once every hundred hours.
 They're very silent."

 So while your cat might not be walking around your place meowing to himself while you're not home, this leads us to the next question:

-If the meowing is for me, then why does my cat do it at night when I'm sleeping?
+Why does my cat meow at night when I'm sleeping?

-There's a few reasons your cat is up partying late into the night.
-Also known as night howling, this seemingly inconsiderate behavior is actually engrained in their DNA, since cats are naturally nocturnal animals.
+There are a few reasons your cat is up partying late into the night.
+Also known as night howling, this seemingly inconsiderate behavior is actually ingrained in their DNA, since cats are naturally nocturnal animals.
 This is often why kittens usually want to play all night even though their owners would rather be sleeping.

 While the bags under your eyes may tell a different story, your cat may be doing you a favor by chasing a lizard or bug they spotted crawling up your wall.
-Dr. Patty Khuly, Miami based veterinarian, explains that "some cats get especially vocal when they're on the prowl" and often "feel the urge to hunt in the evening."
+Veterinarian Dr. Patty Khuly explains that "some cats get especially vocal when they're on the prowl" and often "feel the urge to hunt in the evening."
 All can be forgiven as long as they actually get the bug, right?